 Local multiplayer in Snowboard Kids is limited to a battle race.
 All race courses, characters and boards unlocked from the single player modes can be used here.

-Snowboard Kids has a total of six characters to play.
+Snowboard Kids has six total playable characters.
 Each character is rated out of three stars in three attributes: speed, turn, and trick.

 An all-around character, Slash is a good choice for beginning players.
 He doesn't have any particular weaknesses, but nor does he have any specific strengths.